 What is the issue?

 The Peruvian mountain and trekking guides lack the means for good equipment.
-Although during the high season they are almost every day with guests in the mountains, they have no access to new material and work a.o. with ropes, which are already more than 10 years old.
+Although they spend almost the entire high season in the mountains with guests, they have no access to new material and i.e. work with ropes, which are already more than 10 years old.

 What does Mammut do?